MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 Once *pretraining* concludes, the LLM doesn't yet know anything about the specific task it is supposed to perform.
 At the current stage, the LLM would only ever be able to generate text as a *contiuation of the input*, similar to the text it was trained on.
 Note also that the data governs the time horizon of the LLM. *The LLM can't know about events that happened after the training data was collected.*

 In the second training stage, **posttraining** has the LLM fine-tuned on a task-specific dataset to learn how to perform that task.
-The task-specific dataset is curated and largely custom-made, e.g. by human labelers at OpenAI.
+The task-specific dataset is curated and largely custom-made, e.g., by human labelers at OpenAI.
 The image above points out that *posttraining* puts a face on the LLM, giving it a specific *persona* and a set of skills to provide task-specific behavior.

 > [!NOTE]
 > The LLM takes on the style of a persona created during **posttraining**.
 This persona can then access the knowledge gained during **pretraining** to generate responses that are ideally coherent, engaging, and accurate.
 All this is embedded into the LLM's parameters.
 Responses should under no circumstances be taken as factual, but rather as the model's best guess based on its vague recollection of the training data.